Events and incidents

 Alternative water supplies

-We ask non-household customers whose business processes are sensitive to changes in their water supply to maintain their own business continuity plans for events and incidents.
+For non-household customers whose business processes are sensitive to changes in their water supply, we ask you maintain your own business continuity plans for events and incidents.

 We’ll supply non-sensitive, non-household customers on a case by case basis as quickly as possible after assessing the criticality of the situation and the needs of our domestic customers.